adakeefer/crawler/.notes/project_overview.md

                 * Each worker should have their own dedicated queue they read from.
                 * Mapping of worker should be done by worker ID.
 2. workers
-    * **Description**: Compute instances which download the webpages, parse the content, extract usable links, and potentially perform some action on those links before pushing the new links to the URL frontier.
+    * **Description**: Compute instances which download the webpages, parse the content, extract usable links, and potentially perform some action on those links before pushing the new links to the Distributed URL queue.
     * **Input**: URLS from dedicated worker queue
-    * **Output**: URLs to URL frontier
+    * **Output**: URLs to Distributed URL queue
-    * **Dependencies**: worker queue, URL frontier, content storage, url storage, optional extensible action.
+    * **Dependencies**: worker queue, Distributed URL queue, content storage, link storage, optional extensible action.
     * **Behavior**:
-        1. Pull URL from queue
+        1. Pull URL from worker queue
         2. Download webpage.
         3. Validate content, discarding content we've already seen.
         4. Optionally perform some action based on the extensible module plugged in.
         5. extract URLs from the content.
         6. Parse the URLs, discarding already seen or harmful ones.
-        7. Publish validated URLs to URL frontier.
+        7. Publish validated URLs to Distributed URL queue.
     * **Restrictions**:
         * N/A
     * **Subcomponents**: